gla-rad/ServiceRegistry/README.md

 * **mrn** - the MRN of the service registry

-Finally, we need to make sure the *mcp-client-template* scope is allocated by default to the Keycloak client entry, so that all the attributes mappers are picked up correctly.
+Finally, we need to make sure the *mcp-client-template* scope is allocated by default to the Keycloak client entry, so that all the attribute mappers are picked up correctly.

+On runtime, we need to provide the respective *application.yaml* property:

+**net.maritimeconnectivity.serviceregistry.mir.server-url**

-On runtime, we need to provide the respective *application.yaml* property *net.maritimeconnectivity.serviceregistry.mir.server-url* with the api endpoint of the MIR and that should be it!
+with the api endpoint of the MIR and that should be it!
 Note that the service instances registered in the MIR and the MSR should match, i.e. they should have the same organisation and instance ID MRNs.

 ## Keycloak Policy Enforcer Configuration - Deprecated